-- (iii) Market risks - (a) Foreign currency risk
+(iii) Market risks

+Foreign currency risk (a)

 The Group is exposed to foreign currency risk on transactions that are denominated in currencies other than the respective functional currencies of Group entities.
 The currencies giving rise to this risk are primarily Singapore Dollar ("SGD"), United State Dollar ("USD") and Euro ("EUR").